opmatrixsoftware/sshd-docker-builder/README.md

 Example yaml scripts to deploy in Kubernetes with the ability to access the container via SSH and build docker images.

 # How to deploy using Docker
-You must run this image with as privileged.
+You must run this image "as privileged".

 Example:
 ``